danielflower/npm-cranker-connector/README.md

 * `limit` - an integer expressing the limit of idle connections to the cranker router; the cranker connector will attempt to keep this number of idle connections open

+### Router Cluster Object

+RouterCluster objects have 2 members:

+* `close`: a function which will shutdown all the idle cranker-router websocket connections
+* `routers`: an array of router objects, see Router Object, below

+RouterClusters also emit events.
+These are the primary way of tracking what's going on inside the cranker connector.

+Here's the list of events:

+* `routerConnecting` from a RouterObject
+ * the RouterObject is trying to connect it's connections to the cranker router
+* `crankerHeadersReceived` from a RouterObject connection
+ * a connection has received a header from the cranker router so the connection is no longer idle.

 ### Router Object